 3. Keep Away Slugs and Snails

-To use coffee grounds as a slug repellent, sprinkle some on the soil around affected plants.
-You can also make a caffeine spray of freshly brewed coffee and spray it directly on the pests.
+To use coffee grounds as a slug repellent, sprinkle some on the soil around the affected plants.

 4. Cat Repellent

-It is said that coffee grounds make an excellent cat repellent.
-Cats dislike the smell of it.
-Therefore, sprinkling some in the areas they tend to use as litter trays may deter them.
+It is said that coffee grounds make excellent cat repellents.
+Cats dislike the smell of coffee.

 5. Grow Mushrooms

 Another way to use coffee grounds for gardening is to grow mushrooms.
-Growing mushrooms can be a tricky process.
-But, Oyster mushrooms and shiitake mushrooms grow well on coffee grounds.

-Coffee grounds are rich in nitrogen, plus other nutrients like potassium, magnesium, iron, and phosphorus [2].
+Coffee grounds are rich in nitrogen, plus other nutrients like potassium, magnesium, iron, and phosphorus.
 Moreover, they have been sterilized naturally in the brewing process.

 6. Add to Your Worm Bin